-Expert opinions and testimony from a loved one, such as a parent, child, or spouse are different, and the victim cannot describe their problems or what happened most of the time.
+Expert opinions and testimony from a loved one, such as a parent, child, or spouse, are different, and the victim cannot describe their problems or what happened most of the time.

-Brain injuries often result in years of trial and challenges.
+Brain injuries often result in years of trial and challenge.
 The family wonders about the victim’s sanity and must take on extra responsibilities to care for the person and pay the bills.
 Generally, their mental health diminishes with time, and if medical malpractice is to blame, this means that someone must pay, such as the hospital, surgeons, doctors, and neurologists.

 If your loved one suffered a traumatic brain injury (TBI), it’s up to you to take care of their mental and physical health.
 This is often a challenge because of the many issues that make up a brain injury.
 You might not know what problems could arise.